-The Dictator and Agent Series come with notches on the tail that are perfectly suited for the clips on the skins.
-However, these can be used relatively well with twin tip skis as well (for example on the CT 3.0).
+The Dancer and Agent Series come with notches on the tail that are perfectly suited for the clips on the skins.
+However, these can be used relatively well with twin tip skis as well (for example on the MANA 3).

 Multifit 130: 130 mm wide, these skins can be used on all ski models.
 They come with a cutting tool to trim them to the correct width of your skis.
 They are available in the following lengths: